 Where does my water come from?
 All public water systems that the Commission operates draws water from wells of various size (6" to 18") and depths (350' to 1,020').
 This fresh water is pulled from the Aquifer and Upper Patapsco aquifers throughout the County (see photo @ left).
-Ground water in St. Mary's County is derived from rain and snow that falls
+Ground water in St. Mary's County is derived from rain and snow that falls within the outcrop area of the aquifers (that is, the area where the aquifers reach the surface).
+Infiltrating rain water and snowmelt percolates downward through the soil zone until it reaches the water table (the level below which the ground is saturated with water).
+The saturated zone below the water table forms the water-table (or surficial) aquifer.
+Water in the water-table aquifer flows slowly towards areas of discharge (streams, rivers, and ponds) and, to a lesser extent, to the deep confined aquifer systems.
+Ground water can reside in the aquifer system for as little as a few days to more than 1 million years.

-&lt;sup>1 The Water Project, 2016
+1 The Water Project, 2016

-&lt;sup>2 Environment Article, Title 5, §5-203 and §5-501 through §5-516 and §5-5B-01 through §5-5B-05, Annotated Code of Maryland; COMAR 26.17.06 and COMAR 26.17.07.
+2 Environment Article, Title 5, §5-203 and §5-501 through §5-516 and §5-5B-01 through §5-5B-05, Annotated Code of Maryland; COMAR 26.17.06 and COMAR 26.17.07.